How to Fight Eluding Charges in New Jersey

 Additional element of eluding or attempting to elude law enforcement that “created a risk of death or injury to any person”

 In New Jersey, charges are classified by degrees depending on the severity of the crime.
 An eluding charge varies from third to second degree based on the details of your case.
 The difference between second and third degree is that the conviction of a second degree crime has a presumption of incarceration and a penalty of 5 – 10 years in prison.
+This unfortunately means that even a person who has never been in trouble before in their life will be sentenced to a term of state prison that falls within the above range if they are convicted of a second degree eluding.
 If convicted of a third degree, the penalty is still serious and may result in 3 – 5 years in prison but on a first offense, there is no presumption of incarceration and the possibility of a more lenient penalty.
-Either way, the penalties on both degrees of eluding may cause adverse effects on the life of you and your loved ones.
+Most people get stunned by the amount of potential incarceration that these crimes carry and glaze over the fact that eluding charges also come with a mandatory suspension of your driver’s license for at least 6 months and up to 2 years.
+Now in the scheme of things that doesn’t sound as bad as a decade behind bars, but if you are lucky enough to get out of the eluding case with only a probationary sentence, most people aren’t thrilled at the prospect of losing their license for an extended time.
+Either way, it’s safe to say that the penalties on both degrees of eluding may cause adverse effects on the life of you and your loved ones.

 If you have been charged with eluding in New Jersey, it is in your best interests to seek legal guidance from a knowledgeable criminal defense attorney before deciding how to proceed with your case.
-At Proetta & Oliver, our goal as experienced New Jersey criminal defense attorneys is to use our knowledge of the system to mitigate the circumstances at hand and attain a successful outcome for you.
-In many cases, with our help, our clients are able to gain admission into Pre-Trial Intervention.
+At Proetta & Oliver, our goal as experienced New Jersey criminal defense attorneys is to use our knowledge of the system to mitigate the circumstances at hand and obtain a successful outcome for you.
+In many cases, with our help, our clients are able to secure a dismissal, downgrade to a disorderly persons offense, or gain admission into Pre-Trial Intervention.
 Once the PTI program is completed successfully, the charges will then be dismissed.
 If you would like to consult with us regarding your eluding charge in Hudson County or elsewhere in New Jersey, please contact us at our Jersey City office at (201) 793-8018.
 Our eluding defense lawyers are available anytime to assist you and consultations are always provided free of charge.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-39730251-1']); _gaq.push(['_trackPageview']);